 - Work: The third major component is what you would expect of a typical internship — a variety of work.
 Koinonia is a working farm, a house of hospitality, a place of service both on and off the farm.
 Interns work with us in a variety of areas during their stay with us.
-However, the internship is an invitation into our way of life, not just the work of our life.
-The internship is meant to be a holistic experience.
+However, the internship is an invitation into a way of life, not just the work of our life and is meant to be a holistic experience.

 Before applying we invite you to read more about Koinonia Farm.
 Click here.